 The goal was to build a town where they could work and play.
 Back in the day, all of the shops were fully functioning.
 Today, only a few of the shops in Pioneertown are functioning and the rest are strictly for show.

-Since it’s the desert, it gets extremely hot during the summer months.
+Since it’s close to Joshua Tree National Park and it’s a desert, it gets extremely hot during the summer months.
 So plan on visiting in the cooler months from November-April when the weather is mild and the crowds are low.
 We went midday on a Wednesday and we were basically the only ones there.

 Mane Street Shops

 Only some of the shops on Mane street are functioning and the rest are strictly for show.
-Here are the ones that are functioning:
+Here are the ones that are still operating today:

 “There is a special spirit here that attracts folks from around the globe.
 You may catch a meteor shower, happen upon a sold-out show, dance under the stars or simply pass time around a fire.”

-This motel in the middle of nowhere California has to be the quaintest place I’ve ever seen.
-We only walked around the property for a bit but chatted with the owner enough to know we want to come back for a night here!
+The Pioneertown Motel which is located in the middle of nowhere California has to be the quaintest place I’ve ever seen.
+We only walked around the property for a bit but chatted with the owner enough to know we want to come back for a night’s stay here!

-A restaurant and music venue all in one.
+Pappy and Harriets is a restaurant and live music venue all in one.
 They note on their website that sometimes the two get in the way of each other so when heading here make sure to check if there is a concert that night.
-They take reservations, head to their website for more info!
+They do take reservations, so head to their website for more info!

 Thanks for reading my “Guide to Visting Pioneertown in California” post.
 I hope this helps you plan your trip to visit and for more of my California Guides head here!
 If you’re traveling this way you don’t want to miss my Top Photo Spots in Joshua Tree post.